Informing review committee(s) & parties involved

 Termination of clinical trials involving medicinal products

-The CTR defines the end of a clinical trial as the last visit of the last participant in de last member state concerned (MSc), or a later time point specified in the study protocol.
+The CTR defines the end of a clinical trial as the last visit of the last participant in de last member state concerned (MSc), or a later time point specified in the research protocol.

 According to article 37 of the CTR, the end date of the clinical trial in a MSc must be reported in CTIS within 15 days of the trial's completion in that MSc.